 Site map :

-- artists : start with the full list of all 424 names showing the artist's creative period and a number of film posters designed.
-There are also lists for a particular decade ("50s", "60s", etc.) and "available images".
+artists : start with the full list of all 424 names showing the artist's creative period and a number of film posters designed.
+There are lists for a particular decade ("50s", "60s", etc.) and "available images".
 I have also included highly subjective "classic" and "undervalued" categories.
-Since the work of many poster designers spanned several decades, you'll find some names repeated.
+Since the work of many poster designers spanned several decades, you'll find some names repeated.-

-Each name is linked to a corresponding biograhical page containing a brief CV and a table of all authored posters, grouped by the year of the poster's design (not the movie release date) & Polish title (with original film title if a well-known classic).
-The third column lists size, signature info (if any) and the country where the film was produced.
+Each name is linked to a corresponding individual poster pages page containing a brief CV and a table of all authored posters, grouped by the year of the poster's design (not the movie release date) & Polish title (with original film title if a well-known classic).
+The third column lists size, signature info (if any) and the country where the film was produced / film's original language.
 Titles in bold type are available for sale / trade.

 From there, further links lead to individual poster pages with pictures and additional information (exact size, circulation & value of poster + original film title, producer, director, actors and the year of original film release).

 If more than two images by a particular artist are available, the "bio" page has a link to a sample "gallery" of all available images.
 To see a full size individual image, click on highlighted titles from the bio page table.